yosukesakai/iR_Servo_Remote_Control_with_Arduino/README.md

 Produced by yosukesakai<br /></a>
 iR_Servo_Remote_Control_with_Arduino (documentation, photo, stl file except codes) is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/3.0/">Creative Commons Attribution - ShareAlike 3.0 Unported License.<br />

+Source code shoud be published under open source license.
+But some parts is quotation　 from other's website that is not published under open source license.
+So now, the source code on this website cannot be published under open source license.

 ##Disclaimer